self-crafted/custom-lobby/README.md

 [![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/self-crafted/custom-lobby?style=flat-square)](https://github.com/self-crafted/custom-lobby/releases/latest)
 [![GitHub all releases](https://img.shields.io/github/downloads/self-crafted/custom-lobby/total?style=flat-square)](https://github.com/self-crafted/custom-lobby/releases)

-custom-lobby is a small minecraft lobby server with [Minestom](https://github.com/Minestom/Minestom) as its core.
+custom-lobby is a small Minecraft lobby server with [Minestom](https://github.com/Minestom/Minestom) as its core.

 custom-lobby is built for my private network, so it may or may not fit your needs.
 It includes a map, got only one instance and small gimmicks just for fun.